niaBaldoni/New-World-Cooking-Database/README.md

 I needed to quickly get all the recipes in one place, so I decided to build a web scraper that creates a database of everything needed to craft every recipe in the game.

+The scraper first retrieves every recipe, then it cycles through every recipe to retrieve information about every item required (where to obtain it and in what quantities).
+This way, it's possible to execute simple queries on the resulting Database to see how many of each item is required to craft a certain amount of the desired food, and where to find them.

 ## Requirements

 - [Python] - I used the 3.9.7 version